microsoft/playwright/docs/src/test-advanced-js.md

 # Run a single project - each test will be run once
 npx playwright test --project=v2
 ```

+There are many more things you can do with projects:
+- Run a subset of test by specifying different `testDir` for each project.
+- Run tests in multiple configurations, for example with desktop Chromium and emulating Chrome for Android.
+- Run "core" tests without retries to ensure stability of the core functionality, and use `retries` for other tests.
+- And much more!
+See [project options][TestProject] for the list of options available to each project.

 ## Add custom matchers using expect.extend